 What if you have several messages in the queue and you want to cancel some or all of them when you leave the card?
 One way is to save each message ID in its own global variable, but that can rapidly become unwieldy.
 Another approach would be to save all queued message IDs in a single variable, on separate lines, then loop through the variable when you leave the card:

-# In the card script local messageIDs on updateTime put the long time into field "timer" send "updateTime" to me in 500 milliseconds put the result & cr after messageIDs end updateTime on startCounting put the seconds - startSeconds into fld "counter" send "startCounting" to me in 30 ticks put the result & cr after messageIDs end startCounting on closeCard repeat for each line thisMsgID in messageIDs cancel thisMsgID end repeat put empty into messageIDs end closeCard
+# In a button script global gStartSeconds on mouseUp put the seconds into gStartSeconds updateTime startCounting end mouseUp # In the card script global gStartSeconds local messageIDs on updateTime put the long time into field "timer" send "updateTime" to me in 500 milliseconds put the result & cr after messageIDs end updateTime on startCounting put the seconds - gStartSeconds into fld "counter" send "startCounting" to me in 30 ticks put the result & cr after messageIDs end startCounting on closeCard repeat for each line thisMsgID in messageIDs cancel thisMsgID end repeat put empty into messageIDs end closeCard

 There is also a function,